 LPI (Lumosity Performance Index) is a standardized performance metric that shows how well you are performing on Lumosity games and lets you compare performance across games and Cognitive Areas.
 LPI is based on the scores you receive for Lumosity games.
 It is not influenced by how frequently you play, your age, or any training preferences you have selected.

-We calculate LPI at 3 different levels: Game LPI, Cognitive Area LPI, and Overall LPI.
+We calculate LPI at 3 different levels: Game LPI, Cognitive Area LPI, and overall Cognitive LPI.

 Cognitive Area LPI

 Cognitive Area LPIs (the LPIs for Speed, Memory, Attention, Flexibility, and Problem Solving) are calculated using a weighted average of the Game LPIs for the games you have played in that Cognitive Area.